 If there is constant beeping and the red light is flashing, CO gas has been detected.
 Shut off appliances, coach engine, and water heater.
 Evacuate the motorhome and call the fire department.
-Have any problems corrected before restarting any appliances or the motorhome.
+DO NOT restart any appliances or the motorhome until the problem is corrected.